STRATEGIC THINKING ACTIVITIES: LEARN MORE WITH STRENGTHSCAPE

 The ability to plan effectively for the future is crucial for any business if they want a competitive advantage.
-Strategic thinking activities help participants understand the need for long term planning, setting goals and priorities, and identifying potential risks and opportunities.
+Hence, strategic thinking activities help participants understand the need for long-term planning, setting goals and priorities, and identifying potential risks and opportunities.

 Leaders and teams engage primarily in 3 activities for dynamic strategic thinking.
-The first is to start with looking at what you have got –
+Firstly, start looking at what you have got –

 You will want to assess what the company is working on that’s part of today’s business.

-- What projects or areas of the organization can be a prospect that could fuel the next generation of growth?
+- Firstly, what projects or areas of the organization can be a prospect that could fuel the next generation of growth?
 And

-- what are you currently working on that are potential options for the future?
+- Secondly, what are you currently working on that are potential options for the future?

-- The second is to discuss where you want to be – When you look at five or ten years, what are some of the things the organization wants to achieve?
+- Thirdly, discuss where you want to be.
+When you look at five or ten years, what are some of the things the organization wants to achieve?

-- Where are you hoping to take the company?
+- Lastly, where are you hoping to take the company?

-From there you can work backwards and assess how it will apply to what the company is doing.
-The third is to break it all down into day-to-day activities – This is where all areas of the organization will get involved, and it’s how your strategy can be implemented.
+From there you can work backward and assess how it will apply to what the company is doing.
+Furthermore, break it all down into day-to-day activities.
+This is where all areas of the organization will get involved, and it’s how your strategy can be implemented.